TSFoster/elpc/content/code-of-conduct.md

 * Cancellations should be made by declining the event in Spond with a reason.
 * For cancellations made more than 24 hours before the session a credit for the session fee can be given.
 The credit can be used for a future session.
 * For cancellations made less than 24 hours before the session no credit will be given.
-* If there are mitigating circumstances for a late cancellation, please contact a committee member through Spond and consideration will be given to making an exception regarding the refund.
+* If there are mitigating circumstances for a late cancellation, please contact a committee member through Spond and consideration will be given to making an exception regarding a credit.
 * For any cancellation, if you want a credit, please message the Treasurer directly in Spond.
 A credit will not be applied unless the Treasurer receives a request.
 * Credits are not transferable between members.
 * The committee will look to take action against people who are persistent late cancellers or no shows.